Žeimelis: History

 The lands were inhabited by the Baltic tribe Semigallians. Žeimelis manor was first mentioned in 1500.
 In 1542 Žeimelis was known as a town.
 In 1592–1674 school of reformats was operating.
 Since the 17th century Žeimelis was a place of big markets.

-Field Marshal Michael Andreas Barclay de Tolly was baptized in the Lutheran church on December 27, 1761.
+Field Marshal Michael Andreas Barclay de Tolly was baptized in the Lutheran church on 27 December 1761.
 The high school was established in 1920.
 An agriculture school was founded in 1937.

 In August 1941, a total of 160 Jews from Žeimelis were murdered by an Einsatzgruppe.
 The mass execution was perpetrated by Germans and local collaborators.
+One of these massacres occurred on 8 August 1941.
+59 Jews were murdered on that day.
+The victims were allegedly buried in Veleisiai.

 After the Soviet occupation, Lithuanian partisans from Prisikėlimas military district were active in Žeimelis and its surroundings.